sdsxpln/TM4C129-discontinued/README.md

     TM4C129 FreeRTOS (w/ lwIP/HTTP server & FreeRTOS+IO/CLI)

-    This project contains libraries released under the GPLv2 license.
-    Because of this all code is required to be compatible with the GPLv2 license.
-    The code supports the ARM GCC compiler.
-    There is no "official" support for other compilers.

-    3rd party libraries have been added for completeness.
-    There has been no modification of 3rd party libraries, however microcontroller ports and library specific apps are included within the respective library directories.

     Copyright (C) 2014  Lindem Data Acquisition AS

     This program is free software; you can redistribute it and/or modify